sonnyhcl/L2L/BusinessEntities/wagonIoT/README.md

 # Wagon Business Entity
 ## Introduction
-This system is introduced into L2L as `Vessel Business Entity`.
+This system is introduced into L2L as `Wagon Business Entity`.
 It's a spring boot application and employs the AWS IoT technology to simulate the vessel.
 ### Prerequisites
 - Development Tools
    - IDE: [Intellij IDEA](https://www.jetbrains.com/idea/download)